jonathansharman/najan/src/ch04-01-pronouns.md

 | :-- | :-- |
 | <naj>to</naj> ⟨to⟩ | <naj>ŋak</naj> ⟨ŋak⟩ |

-The assignable pronouns <naj>jom</naj> ⟨jom⟩, <naj>með</naj> ⟨með⟩,
-<naj>paw</naj> ⟨paw⟩, and <naj>tsut</naj> ⟨tsut⟩ have no fixed properties (such
-as person, number, or gender) and can be bound to any unquantified noun phrase using determiners.
-Once all available pronouns have been assigned, subsequent assignments must overwrite an existing assignment.

-Quotations cannot affect the bindings of surrounding pronouns.
-Assignable pronouns contained in a quotation may have completely different referents than in the surrounding context or even none at all, when using a quotation to talk about the pronouns themselves.

 The interrogative pronoun <naj>velk</naj> ⟨velk⟩ stands for something unknown and is essential to the formation of interrogative sentences, where it indicates any missing information that the asker wishes to know.

+## Assignable Pronouns

+The assignable pronouns <naj>jow</naj> ⟨jow⟩, <naj>með</naj> ⟨með⟩,
+<naj>paw</naj> ⟨paw⟩, and <naj>tsut</naj> ⟨tsut⟩ have no fixed properties, such
+as person, number, or gender.
+They can be bound (or rebound) to any unquantified noun phrase, using determiners.

+The next section explains the function of the determiners, including the meaning and scope of any pronouns they bind.